FBManley/phase-3-sinatra-react-project/README.md

 # MVP:
 Uses ActiveRecord : CHECK
-At least two models with one-to-many relationship : CHECK Create and Read for both models
+A one-to-many relationship : CHECK
+Create and Read for both models
 Full CRUD for one of the models
 React front end to interact w API to perfrom CRUD